Project overview

 BlueScope’s expansive 760-hectare Port Kembla site is located within the 1,200-hectare Port precinct in the Wollongong Local Government Area (LGA), just over an hour south of Sydney, spanning the neighbouring suburbs of Port Kembla, Cringila, and Warrawong, about five kilometres south of the Wollongong CBD.

-The proposed rezoning covers 200 hectares of non-operational land within the southern portion of the steelworks, including the areas known as No.1 Steelworks Site, CRM, Steelhaven, and Centenary Park, bounded by the low-density residential and light industrial suburbs of Cringila to the west, Warrawong to the south, and Port Kembla to the east.
+The site covers 200 hectares of non-operational land within the southern portion of the steelworks, including the areas known as No.1 Steelworks Site, CRM, Steelhaven, and Centenary Park, bounded by the low-density residential and light industrial suburbs of Cringila to the west, Warrawong to the south, and Port Kembla to the east.

-Submission to the NSW Planning Portal
+NSW Planning Portal

 Program for rezoning